 PhD students: Ana Mª Bucchi, Diego Lombao, Esther López, Dr. Antonio Pineda, Dr. Gizéh Rangel de Lázaro, Dr. Laxmi Tumung

 Collaborations: Dr. Lena Asryan, Dr. Amèlia Bargalló, Dr. Behrouz Bazgir, Dr. Paula García, Dr. Patricia Martín, Dr. Antonella Pedergnana, Dr. Antonio Rodríguez, Dr. Boris Santander, Dr. Marcos Terradillos, Dr. Meltem Cemre Ustunkaya, Andión Arteaga, Arturo Cueva, Arturo de Lombera, Juan Luis Fernández, Miquel Guardiola, Raquel Hernando, Andrés Jurado, Juan Marín, Juan Ignacio Martín Viveros, Paula Mateo, Sandra Val, Riccardo Zappon

-Summary: The research group is aimed at studying human evolution in its biological, cultural and social aspects during the Pleistocene, from specific areas such as paleoanthropology, lithic technology, zooarcheology and tafonomy and human cognition.
+Summary: The aim of the research group is to study the biological, cultural and social aspects of human evolution during the Pleistocene, from specific areas such as palaeoanthropology, lithic technology, zooarchaeology, taphonomy and human cognition.

 Objectives and research lines: